spanezz/egt/project.md

 incomplete implementation:

  * `Issuer: text`
-   For projects that are about obtaining some title or cerification, the freeform details of the issuer.
+   For projects that are about obtaining some title or certification, the freeform details of the issuer.
 Only used for
  * `Description: text`
    Freeform description for the project.